AshleyGNC/ROS_Overview/README.md

 			$ source devel/setup.bash
 			$ source ~/catkin_ws/devel/setup.bash

-Note: After successfully creating the workspace ('catkin_make'), ROS will automatically create a CMakeLists.txt file for your workspace.
-This repo shows an example of how such file should look like.
-Do NOT Try to pull it to your workspace from here.

 	2. IMPORTANT so that you don't have to source your workspace every time you run a file from it, add the last command at the bottom of the 'bashrc' file:

    			$ nano ~/.bashrc

 ![image](https://github.com/user-attachments/assets/273134b5-71d2-447b-a756-3045ac7bae24)

+**_Note:_** After successfully creating the workspace ('catkin_make'), ROS will automatically create a CMakeLists.txt file for your workspace.
+This repo shows an example of how such file should look like.
+Do NOT try to pull it to your workspace from here.

 ## ROS Package Creation